modu/website_grokit_ca/articles/web/NotationSoftwareEngineeringAndCS/NotationSoftwareEngineeringAndCS.markdown

 ### Matrix

-Matrix: M_x,y.
-E.g: M_3,3.
+A matrix is a rectangular 2D-array of elements arranges in _rows_ and _columns_.

+A column is vertical whereas a row is horizontal.

-A common convention with matrices is that the first number (x) represents the column, and the second (y) the line.
-In general, numbers in a column are a different _dimention_: they represent different type of entities whereas the line elements represent another instance of the same type of entity.
+A common convention with matrices is that the first number (y) represents the column, and the second (x) the line.
+In general, column represent different _dimentions_: they represent different type of entities whereas the line elements represent another instance of the same type of entity.

+Matrixes can be represented in plain-text files using a capital letter followed by an underscore, then the column and row number: M_y,x.
+For example, the last element of a 3x3 matrix 'M' is denoted as M_3,3.

+The complete matrix can be enumerated by using square brackets.
 Since it is hard to represent matrices in a a text file, the coma (;) represents the end of a line.
 So [1, 2, 3; 4, 5, 6] is the same as:

 	[1, 2, 3
 	 4, 5, 6]